apache/mesos/docs/fetcher.md

 - Use a separate volume as fetcher cache.
 Do not specify a directory as fetcher cache directory that competes with any other contributor for the underlying volume's space.
-- Set the cache directory size flag of the slave to less than your actual cache volume's physical size.
+- Set the cache directory size flag of the agent to less than your actual cache volume's physical size.
 Use a safety margin, especially if you do not know for sure if all frameworks are going to be compliant.

 Ultimate remedy:

-You can disable the fetcher cache entirely on each slave by setting its "fetcher_cache_size" flag to zero bytes.
+You can disable the fetcher cache entirely on each agent by setting its "fetcher_cache_size" flag to zero bytes.

 ## Future Features